 American Sweet Gum

-Native to the Eastern United States, this grows about 60 ft. tall in gardens, but much taller in the wild.
+Native to the Eastern United States, this tree grows to about 60 ft. tall in gardens, but to much taller in the wild.
 It is narrow and erect in youth, with lower limbs eventually spreading to 20–25 ft.
 Good looking all year, and delivers spectacular red, orange, and purple late-fall color even in mild-winter areas.
 Branching pattern, furrowed bark, and corky wings on twigs all provide winter interest, as do hanging seedpods: 1 1/2-in., spiky spheres reminiscent of tiny medieval maces.
 On mature trees, seedpods are profuse enough to cause a litter problem (especially on lawns, where they interfere with mowing), and they’re painful to walk on in bare feet.
 Tolerates damp soil; resists oak root fungus.

-Native to Texas, New Mexico, Mexico.
-Among finest textured and most billowy looking of all ornamental ...
+Native to Texas, New Mexico, and Mexico.
+Among the finest textured and most billowy of all ornamental ...